Bocks90/KurlyKNaturals/README.md

 [HTML VALIDATOR](https://github.com/Bocks90/KurlyKNaturals/blob/master/readmefiles/htmlerror.png)

+In the Products section which was built using Bootstrap, I was having issues centering the third div on a medium screen device.
+To fix the issue i changed the code div to occupy the full column on a medium screen.

 # Deployment
 This project was developed on Gitpod Workspaces Workspaces IDE committed and pushed to my Github Repository using Gitpod Command Line interface.
 ## Adding and Committing Files